This is the third and final article on my view of how the FIFA World Cup qualification process could be adopted by rugby.

 Author: Steven Cartwright

 I grew up in Taranaki and was introduced to rugby at 8 years old, and have been playing ever since.
-I played for the Inglewood club then went to boarding school at FDMC in New Plymouth.
-After graduating from Canterbury University I moved with my fiancee to south Brazil where I’ve been playing/coaching rugby and freelancing.
+I went to school at FDMC in New Plymouth.
+After graduating from Canterbury University I moved with my fiancee to Brazil where I’ve been playing/coaching rugby, working and partaking in the odd caipirinha.